cloudant-labs/fog-flow/README.md

 #fog-flow
-A python script for continuously storing case data gathered from an instance of Fog Creek's FogBugz bug tracking service in a Cloudant database.
+A python script for storing case data gathered from an instance of Fog Creek's FogBugz bug tracking service in a Cloudant database.

 Cases from FogBugz are stored as json documents in the Cloudant distributed database service,